OpenVPN Cloud Region

 When should I make use of this?

-Admin can choose a VPN Region to download a profile for a User with the intention of providing it to the user using offline means.
+An administrator can choose a Region to download a profile for a User with the intention of providing it to the user offline.

-User can choose a VPN Region to connect to using Connect Client from the allowed set of VPN Regions.
+A User can choose a Region to connect to using the Connect Client from the allowed set of Regions.